burakthecimen/DSA210_Project/README.md

 ---

 ## 🧩 6.
 Expected Outcomes

+This project aims to find data-driven answers to the following research questions:
+- How did Kevin Durant’s statistical performance (points, FG%, 3P%, minutes) change before and after his 2019 Achilles injury?
+- Did his playing style — such as shot selection, pace, or reliance on mid-range vs. three-point shots — shift in the post-injury seasons?
+- Is there evidence of a gradual recovery or adaptation trend across the following seasons?

+Expected findings include:
 - Quantified differences in performance metrics before and after the injury.
 - Visual evidence of how Durant’s play style shifted (for example, more perimeter-oriented or efficient shot distribution).
-- Insights on recovery and adaptation strategies among elite athletes.
+- Insights into recovery and adaptation strategies among elite athletes.
 - Clear, data-driven conclusions about the trade-off between scoring volume and long-term efficiency.

 ---